Belacosaur/gauntlet-of-soliders/README.md

 ## Why Gauntlet of SOLiders?

 Gauntlet of SOLiders combines the strategic depth of competitive games with the collecting appeal of NFTs in a fast, accessible format.
-Our focused development approach delivers exceptional quality on an accelerated timeline, maximizing your ROI while minimizing risk.
+Our focused development approach delivers exceptional quality on an accelerated timeline.

 By leveraging our experienced team and efficient production methods, we're able to create a complete game experience at a fraction of the typical cost and time, resulting in a product that's positioned for rapid market success.